helix-bridge/helix-ui/README.md

 ### Step-3: Unit test

-Run `yarn test:apps` under the project root, fix the failed test suits.
+Run `yarn test:apps:unit` under the project root, fix the failed test suits.

+> After the steps above completed, you can find the tokens in the token selection list, and next what you need to do is complete the transfer function.

 ### Step-4: Complete bridge development

-Under the `bridges/[BRIDGE_TYPE]` folder, you will find a new bridge folder which created by the script

 ##### [YOUR BRIDGE]/*.tsx